broxus/tycho/docs/cli-reference.md

 * `gen-zerostate` — Generate a zero state for a network
 * `gen-account` — Generate an account state
 * `bc` — Blockchain stuff
+* `dump-state` — Dumps node state for a specific block, intended for testing collation of the next block.
+This tool interacts directly with the node's database, bypassing the need for a running node, which is useful for analyzing failed nodes